Falco927/MS2-ftmp-/README.md

 # Technologies Used
 ## Languages used
-   I have used HTML and CSS language to build this project.
+   I have used mostly HTML/CSS and Javascript language to build this project.

 ## Frameworks
  ## 1.Git hub
   It was used to store all the data from the coding.

  ## 2.Balsamiq
   Used to create all the wireframes for the memory game.

  # Testing